JingOS-team/JingOS/README.md

 Is JingOS free and open-source?

 > Yes, JingOS has been open-sourced here on Github.
-And the built OS can be downloaded on our website for free.
+And the image files of JingOS can be downloaded from our website.

 What is JingOS based on?

-> JingOS is based on Ubuntu 20.04, KDE Frameworks 5.75, and Plasma Mobile 5.20. <!--We will replace the framework from Plasma Mobile to JDE (Jing Desktop Environment)--> later this year.
+> JingOS is based on Ubuntu 20.04, KDE Frameworks 5.75, and Plasma Mobile 5.20.

 <!--What’s the roadmap of JingOS?